cgeroux/SPHERLS/docs/examples/create_an_eos/README.txt

 files listed under the <eos> and <opacity> nodes.
 This don't often need to be changed.
 More often what is changed are the elements under the
 <interpolatedTables> element near the bottom of the file.
 Hear you can specify
-one ore more <table> elements which define new eos table files.
-These new tables contain equaiton-of-state at regular intervals in log_10 density and log_10 temperature.
-You can specify the lower values for the temperature and density as well as the spacing and the number of entries in each varaiable.
+one or more <table> elements which define new eos table files.
+These new tables contain equation-of-state and opacity at regular intervals in log_10 density and log_10 temperature.
+You can specify the lower values for the temperature and density as well as the spacing and the number of entries in each variable.
 You can also specify the composition in hydrogen and metal mass fractions, X and Z respectively.
 And also indicate if plots should be made to inspect the table after it is made.
 If the <plot> element is set to "True" it will present plots